awildergoose/gooseboy/README.md

     init_fb();
 }

-// This is also required in every script, the gooseboy::update is required
+// This is also required in every crate, the gooseboy::update is required
 // here too, this function runs X times per second where X is equal to your
 // maximum framerate in the options
 #[gooseboy::update]